Tax planning for income

 Certain retirement plans can help you postpone the payment of taxes on your earned income.
 With a traditional 401(k) plan, for example, you contribute part of your salary into the plan, paying income tax only when you later withdraw money from the plan (withdrawals before age 59½ may be subject to a 10 percent penalty tax in addition to regular income tax, unless an exception applies).
 This allows you to postpone tax on part of your salary and take advantage of the tax-deferred growth of any investment earnings.

 There are many other ways to postpone your taxable income.
 For instance, you can contribute to a traditional IRA, buy permanent life insurance (the cash value part grows tax deferred), or invest in certain savings bonds.
 You may want to speak with a tax professional about your tax planning options.

 However, look out for the kiddie tax rules.
-Under these rules, for children (1) under age 18, or (2) under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,000 in 2013 ($1,900 for 2012) is taxed at the parent's marginal tax rate.
+Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,300 (in 2022, $2,200 in 2021) is taxed at the parents' tax rates.
 Also, be sure to check the laws of your state before giving securities to minors.